zbirenbaum/SealFaceRecognition/README.md

 1. Start the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking start.
 2. Open a new terminal and connect to AWS by running `cd ~/Downloads/` and  `ssh -i kingram_id_rsa.txt kingram@gpu-1.colgate.edu` and click yes if prompted.
-NOTE: If you try to log in to AWS and you encounter an error that says:
-    WARNING: UNPROTECTED PRIVATE KEY FILE!
-Run this command `chmod 400 kingram_id_rsa.txt` in the Downloads folder to change permissions on your key.
+NOTE: If you try to log in to AWS and you encounter an error that says: WARNING: UNPROTECTED PRIVATE KEY FILE! then run this command `chmod 400 kingram_id_rsa.txt` in the Downloads folder to change permissions on your key.
 3. Go to your SealNet workspace by running
 `cd /data/kingram_workspace/SealFaceRecognition`
 4. Checking for the latest version of the software by running `git pull`